 Details of the Recall

-Vehicle manufacturers will contact owners with recalled tires directly to schedule a complimentary tire replacement.
+Vehicle manufacturers will directly contact owners with recalled tires to schedule a complimentary replacement.
 Vehicle owners who bought the recalled tires at a dealership, a tire shop or an online retailer can find a list of recalled tires at the U.S. National Highway Traffic Safety Administration’s (NHTSA) website.

 This list includes the brand names and the manufacturing codes necessary to identify the recalled tires.
 The codes are printed on the tire’s sidewall.
-The problem with these tires is that they may have been “over-cured” during the manufacturing process, which could lead to a break in the sidewall or separation at the tire’s belt edge.
+The problem with these tires is that they may have been “over-cured” during manufacturing, which could lead to a break in the sidewall or separation at the tire’s belt edge.

 Continental will also notify vehicle owners about how to replace their tires at no cost.
-If vehicle owners replaced the defective tires before the recall, they may be eligible for reimbursement as well.
+If vehicle owners replaced the defective tires before the recall, they may also be eligible for reimbursement.
 Continental says it is unaware of any crashes, injuries, or deaths related to this recall.

 Consumer Reports says if your tire blows out while driving, don’t hit the brakes and pull over to the shoulder, even if you may be tempted to do so.
 Instead, they recommend holding the steering wheel firmly, lifting off the throttle, braking gently, and gradually pulling off to the side of the road where it is safer.